sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

  - [MIFOSX-899] - Community App triggers authentication when running pentaho reports for the first time
  - [MIFOSX-1607] - Filters on lists throughout Mifos X should retrieve all data that meets the filter criteria, not just the data already displayed.
- - [MIFOSX-1939] - UI improvements for viewing loan and savings transaction reports and receipts
+ - [MIFOSX-1939] - UI improvements for viewing loan and savings cashTransaction reports and receipts
  - [MIFOSX-2030] - UI for Maker/Checker & Roles Improvement
  - [MIFOSX-2040] - Usability enhancements for Global Search
  - [MIFOSX-2083] - UI improvements for List Standing Instructions page